asyncapi/spec/spec/asyncapi.md

 It means that the [application](#definitionsApplication) allows [consumers](#definitionsConsumer) to subscribe to the `user/signedup` [channel](#definitionsChannel) to receive userSignUp [messages](#definitionsMessage) produced by the application.

-**The AsyncAPI specification does not assume any kind of software topology, architecture or pattern.** Therefore, a server MAY be a message broker, a web server or any other kind of computer program capable of sending and/or receiving data.
-However, AsyncAPI offers a mechanism called "bindings" that aims to help with more specific information about the protocol.
+**The AsyncAPI specification does not assume any kind of software topology, architecture, or pattern.** Therefore, a server MAY be a message broker, a web server, or any other kind of computer program capable of sending or receiving data.
+However, AsyncAPI offers a mechanism called "bindings" to help with more specific information about the protocol.

 ## Table of Contents
 <!-- TOC depthFrom:2 depthTo:4 withLinks:1 updateOnSave:0 orderedList:0 -->